pareklund/adorable/README.md

 ### Deployment of Created Apps

 No deployment of created apps is (yet) implemented, which is arguably a very important feature.

+### UI Responsiveness

+Unlike Lovable, long-running operations like prompts and workspace operations don't send back any information until the operations are fully completed.
+Therefore, it might appear (especially for prompts) that the application has hung.
+To alleviate your fears, turn to the console running `docker compose up` and you most likely see that the application (Claude) is hard at work.

 ### TODO